 In 2015 the FDA issued a black box warning for Essure® regarding the risk of organ perforation; in 2018 doctors were required to receive written confirmation from patients that they accept the risk involved with the device.

 In 2018, Bayer removed Essure® from the U.S. market due to declining sales after having already pulled it from the market in all other countries years prior.
 Even after arriving at the $1.6 million settlement agreement, Bayer has denied liability for the injuries connected with Essure®.
-Notwithstanding, the result of this lawsuit is a significant victory for both the plaintiffs and legal team involved.
+Notwithstanding, the result of this lawsuit is a significant victory for both the plaintiffs and the legal team involved.